Quick Answer

 | Operational burden | Can be lower if trustees, banking, and assets are already domestic | Can be higher due to multi-country coordination across trustees, banks, and advisors |

-| Compliance or admin duties | Trustee qualification, administration formalities, and forum-risk planning; add state-specific duties after verification | U.S. reporting stack may include Form 3520, FBAR over $10,000 aggregate, and possibly Form 8938 from the $50,000 baseline |
+| Compliance or admin duties | Trustee qualification, administration formalities, forum-risk planning, and state-specific duties that need confirmation for the target jurisdiction | U.S. reporting stack may include Form 3520, FBAR over $10,000 aggregate, and possibly Form 8938 from the $50,000 baseline |

 | Common failure points | Weak domicile proof, trustee mismatch, thin in-state administration, ignoring interstate judgment risk | Treating offshore as guaranteed protection, missing reporting deadlines, incomplete transfer or account records |